thinkb4/a-walk-in-javascript/day_04.md

 ### Exercises

-Let's open our test file [here](/src/day_4/arrays.test.js) Now open your terminal, make sure your at the project location and type `npm run test:watch`, this will start running your tests every time you make a change.
+Let's open our test file [here](/src/day_4/arrays.test.js) Now open your terminal, make sure you're at the project location and type `npm run test:watch`, this will start running your tests every time you make a change.
 Our task is to make ALL our DAY 4 tests pass ;)